GraphEoM/GSCAN/README.md

 ![GSCAN_Poster](https://github.com/GraphEoM/GSCAN/blob/main/pictures/GSCAN_Poster.jpg)

-If you find **GSCAN** useful in your research, we ask that you cite the following paper:
+If you find **GSCAN** useful in your research, you can cite the following paper:

 ``` sh
 @inproceedings{harari2023gscan,